Joey Meneses Player Props: Nationals vs. Twins

-After going 1-for-4 with a home run and an RBI in his last game, Joey Meneses and the Washington Nationals face the Minnesota Twins (who will start Pablo Lopez) at 2:10 PM ET on Saturday.
+The Washington Nationals, including Joey Meneses (hitting .295 in his past 10 games, with three doubles, a home run, a walk and six RBI), take on starter Bailey Ober and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Twins.
+In his last appearance, he had four hits (going 4-for-6 with a double and two RBI) against the Twins.

 Joey Meneses Game Info & Props vs. the Twins